websemantics/pyrocms-theme/README.md

 A skin can also be specified within any addon types including Extensions and Modules.
 All is required is the skin main config files `name-skin/resources/config/skin.php`, a preview image `name-skin/resources/img/name.png` and the skin main style file, `name-skin/resources/scss/skin.scss`.

 Check out the [Plus Skin](https://github.com/websemantics/plus-skin) for details.

-### Official Skin

-While enjoying many of the skins provided in this theme you can still go back to the official PyroCMS 3 admin theme without having to actually switch themes.
-This project decided to build on the great work done on the [official PyroCMS theme](https://github.com/pyrocms/pyrocms-theme) to keep the theme lean and guarantee that all of PyroCMS official Admin theme default styles are supported out-of-the-box.
-It actually goes further than that by adding few features to enhance appearance and user experience as described below,

-- Retina display support for the brand logo using SVG images
-- Enhanced user experience provided as an animation for the modules `push` menu (slowly opens/closes)
-- Support for Image Select, a way to present images with `select` field type (radio mode)
-- Brand new login page with animated logo

 ## Control Layout